Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Method

 \section{Method}

-As illustrated in Fig.~\ref{fig:pipeline}, our proposed GRGS achieves generalizable and relightable human novel view synthesis via two core modules: (1) Lighting-aware Geometry Refinement (LGR) module and (2) Physically Grounded Neural Rendering (PGNR) module.
+As illustrated in Fig.~\ref{fig:pipeline}, our proposed GRGS achieves generalizable and relightable human novel view synthesis via two core modules: (1) Lighting-robust Geometry Refinement (LGR) module and (2) Physically Grounded Neural Rendering (PGNR) module.
 The core idea is to adopt a supervised, data-driven strategy that projects intrinsic attributes from multi-view 2D observations onto 3D Gaussian representations in a feed-forward manner.
 Specifically, given a set of sparse-view human images, GRGS first constructs the LGR module to estimate depth using a stereo-based method and then refines per-Gaussian surface normals via a depth-aware refinement, which allows GRGS to mitigate geometry errors caused by uneven illumination (Sec.~\ref{sec: depth estimation}).
-Next, building on this lighting-invariant geometry, the PGNR module fuses physics-based rendering with neural rendering to synthesize realistic relighting phenomena.
-It leverages geometry-aware decoders and environment map encoding to predict direct illumination scaling factors and spherical harmonic coefficients, avoiding the computational cost of explicit ray tracing (Sec.~\ref{sec: pgnr}).
-To ensure strong generalization and realistic rendering, we introduce a 2D-to-3D projection training strategy that exploits the diversity of multi-view 2D observations while enforcing geometric consistency in the 3D Gaussian space (Sec.~\ref{sec:training strategy}).
+Next, building on this accurate geometry, the PGNR module fuses physics-based rendering with neural rendering to synthesize realistic relighting phenomena.
+It leverages geometry-aware decoders for Gaussian parameters and intrinsic attributes, and incorporates environment map encoding to predict direct illumination scaling factors and spherical harmonic coefficients for modeling indirect illumination (Sec.~\ref{sec: pgnr}).
+To ensure strong generalization and realistic rendering, we introduce a 2D-to-3D projection training strategy that reasonably transfers 2D illumination cues into the 3D Gaussian space, simultaneously improving rendering efficiency (Sec.~\ref{sec:training strategy}).